Group Statue of Seneb and His Family

 It also affects the head, producing a relatively large skull with a bulging forehead and often a depressed nasal bridge.
 An alternative diagnosis is dysmelia – a condition that produces short arms and legs.
 Seneb’s wife Senites is portrayed far less realistically; her depiction is of a piece with other contemporary portraits of high-ranking Egyptian women.

-His titles suggest that he might have started his career as an official in charge of royal linen and possibly also pets, a role in which other dwarfs are known to have served, and subsequently gained higher-ranking posts in charge of royal or cult boats.
+Such an array of titles suggests that he might have started his career as an official in charge of royal linen and possibly also pets, a role in which other dwarfs are known to have served, and subsequently gained higher-ranking posts in charge of royal or cult boats.